DSD-PIrates/DSD-PIrates.github.io/project/RA/UseCasePack/Software Requirements Specification (SRS).md

 #### 4.1.2 Outputs
 - HTTP Response for the request.
+- Send a "Motion Start" Signal (HTTP POST request) to Server

 ### 4.2 Quality Requirements
 - Request Response time: When the embedded system get a request from server, the response should be generated within 0.1 seconds;